I Took the Internet Addiction Quiz and I Won

-Internet addiction is not an official condition yet recognized in the DSM-V. But a recent search for "internet addiction help" revealed various rehab centers for internet addiction, therapists who specialize in the condition, as well as this handy quiz.
+Internet addiction is not an official condition yet recognised in the DSM-V. But a recent search for "internet addiction help" revealed various rehab centres for internet addiction, therapists who specialise in the condition, as well as this handy quiz.

 Internet addiction is not an official condition yet recognized in the DSM-V. But a recent search for "internet addiction help" revealed various rehab centers for internet addiction, therapists who specialize in the condition, as well as Internet & Tech Addiction Anonymous.

 I've been clean and sober from drugs and alcohol for a long time and know a fair amount about addiction, which is why I'm able to recognize exactly what's going on with me and the internet: I am trying to patch a hole inside me that cannot be patched by anything external.
 The internet gives me dopamine, attention, amplification, connection, and escape.
 It also distracts, disappoints, and paralyzes me, as well as catalyzes my false sense of self.
 I am cobbling together the dregs of what I can still use to get high into a shitty dopamine party.

 Also, I don't know what I'm doing.
 Lately I feel like the internet is cobbling me together.
 I feel like there is no longer any barrier where I end and the internet begins.
 I'm kind of scared.

 But is my obsession with the internet actually an addiction?
 I've decided to answer that question by taking a quiz from Psych Central called Are You Addicted to the Internet?
 While the quiz is multiple choice, my relationship with the internet is complex, and so I have chosen to write my responses in essay form.
 I've also decided to take this quiz publicly—not so much as to be held accountable, but because what better place to confront one's internet demons than on the internet with all of you addicts (especially you dicks in the comments section).